Lappee

-Lappee is an old parish and a former municipality of Finland in the South Karelia region, originally in the Viipuri Province and after the Second World War, the Kymi Province.
+Lappee is an old parish and a former municipality of Finland in the South Karelia region, originally in Viipuri Province and after the Second World War, Kymi Province.
 It was consolidated with Lappeenranta in 1967 together with Lauritsala.

 Its seat was in Vainikkala near the border with Russia, however the largest settlements were Laihia and Lavola near Lappeenranta and Lauritsala.

 The coat of arms depicts Lappee's medieval patron saint, Saint Lawrence (Pyhä Lauri).

 Geography

 Lappee bordered Lappeenranta, Lauritsala, Joutseno, Nuijamaa, Ylämaa, Luumäki, Lemi and Taipalsaari.
 It also bordered Vahviala before it was ceded to the Soviet Union.

 Name

 The original name of Lappee was Lapvesi, which also refers to the southern part of the Saimaa.
 The current name was formed from the local dialectal declension of the name, e.g. genitive Lapveen > Lappeen (standard Lapveden), later nominalized as Lappee.
 The lap- element is generally thought to be etymologically connected with the name of Lapland, which may suggest that Sámi people have lived in the area.

 The Swedish name Lappvesi as well as the surnames Lapveteläinen and Lappeteläinen are derived from the older name.